asasli/hyperbolic_likelihood_filter/README.md

 N Karnesis, A Sasli, N Stergioulas 2022

 --------
-##### Black Hole Binaries
+##### Installation

-We use the [`BBHx`](https://github.com/mikekatz04/BBHx) package developed by M Katz, which includes massive-Black Hole waveforms, plus the possibility to accelerate computations using GPUs.
-Please visit the website and follow the installation procedure, which we briefly mention below.

 First we need to create a `conda` environment:
 ```
-conda create -n bbhx_env -c conda-forge gcc_linux-64 gxx_linux-64 gsl lapack=3.6.1 numpy scipy Cython cupy jupyter ipython matplotlib python=3.9
+conda create -n gpu_env -c conda-forge gcc_linux-64 gxx_linux-64 gsl lapack=3.6.1 numpy scipy Cython cupy jupyter ipython matplotlib python=3.9
 ```
 If on MACOSX, substitute `gcc_linux-64` and `gxx_linus-64` with `clang_osx-64` and `clangxx_osx-64`.
 We then activate the environment:
 ```
-conda activate bbhx_env
+conda activate gpu_env
 ```
-At this point, if we want to use GPUs, we need to have `cupy` installed.
+Then, we need to have `cupy` installed.
 This is already taken cared of from our conda environment, but sometimes we might need a specific version of `cupy`.
-For example, for our `tensor.astro.auth.gr` machine this worked
+For example, for our local machine, the snipped below has worked
 ```
 pip install cupy-cuda11x
 ```